 The regulation of thyroid function is a complex process.
-It involves four hormones and iodine.
+It involves 4 hormones and iodine.

 Iodine.
-Iodine is the material used to make the hormone thyroxine (T4).
+Iodine is a key element used to make the hormone thyroxine (T4).
 Eighty percent of the body's iodine supply is stored in the thyroid.

 Thyroid Hormones.
 Four hormones are critical in the regulation of thyroid function: